WormBase/wb-cache-warmer/README.md

 #### Stop and resume a job

 The cache warmer uses a _persistent_ job queue to store all endpoints to be cached.
-This allows the cache warmer process to be stopped and resumed at a lter time without losing the jobs in the queue.
+This allows the cache warmer process to be stopped and resumed at a later time without losing the jobs in the queue.

 To stop the cache warmer process, interrupt it with `Ctrl-C`.